-Tony Finau Posts Pictures Of Ankle After Masters 2018
+Flashback: Tony Finau Dislocates Ankle And Finishes Top 10 At Masters!

 Tony Finau Posts Pictures Of Ankle After Masters

-Tony Finau had a major injury scare on Wednesday pre-Masters when he rolled his left ankle during the Par 3 Contest.
+Can you remember when Tony Finau had a major injury scare on Wednesday pre-Masters 2018 when he rolled his left ankle during the Par 3 Contest.

 Finau, who was at Augusta for his first Masters tournament, made a hole-in-one on the 7th and then looked to seriously injure himself in the celebration.